neurocrunk/neurocrunk.github.io/_posts/2015-11-14-Greetings-Earthlings.md

 This is a stubbed post.

-This site will **hopefully** serve as a sort of braindump for my personal, and security focus endevours.
+This site will **hopefully** serve as a sort of braindump for my personal, and security focused endevours.